membranes/graphs/src/mileage/mileage.md

 * Ensure each instance, i.e., each distinct trip, of a mileage data set has a journey identification code;
   * Each journey must have a unique code.
   * Trips of the same journey must the same journey identification code

+A distinct trip via the same vehicle might be a trip of consisting of one or more stops, sometimes returning to the starting point.
+Hence, these fields might help

+* trip start code [a geographic code that does not betray sensitive data]
+* trip end code [a geographic code that does not betray sensitive data]
+* trip stops {0: $\ldots$, 1: $\ldots$}